KamilaBorowska/old-xfix.github.io/_posts/2012-10-21-travis-add-and-forget.md

 use PHP instead of Brainfuck if I would have choice between PHP and Brainfuck, but it would be choice between very bad and worse.

-6 months ago, [Davey Shafik] through - everybody uses Travis CI, why PHP source code doesn't.
+6 months ago, [Davey Shafik] though - everybody uses Travis CI, why PHP source code doesn't.
 He wanted to add Travis CI to his projects, but after quick look he noticed he doesn't have test cases in his code and he was too lazy to add them.
 So, why not add Travis